Hostdon/pleroma/docs/configuration/mrf.md

 end
 ```

-If you save this file as `lib/pleroma/web/activity_pub/mrf/rewrite_policy.ex`, it will be included when you next rebuild Pleroma.
+If you save this file as `lib/pleroma/web/activity_pub/mrf/rewrite_policy.ex`, it will be included when you next rebuild Akkoma.
 You can enable it in the configuration like so:

 ```elixir
 config :pleroma, :mrf,